kitschpatrol/lognow/readme.md

 Defaults to `true`.

-Alternately, set to any Console-like object to log, or a partial `PrettyBasicTransportConfig` object to override the default configuration.
-(If you don't define the target explicitly, `process.stdout` is used in node and `console` is used in the browser.)
+Alternately, set to any Console- or Stream-like log target, or a partial `PrettyBasicTransportConfig` object to override the default configuration.
+(If you don't define a log target explicitly, `process.stdout` is used in Node.js and `console` is used in the browser.)

 #### `logJsonToFile`

 Set to `true` or `false` to enable or disable file logging.
-This is identical to the serialized JSON that's sent to the log file when `logJsonToFile` is enabled.
+When enabled, logs are written as newline-delimited JSON (JSONL) to disk.

 Defaults to `false`.